 Some forms of immigration relief are based on a risk that the foreign national will be harmed if they return to their home country.
 If they have a credible fear of persecution, or if they have suffered from past persecution, asylum may be a viable option.
 Withholding of removal is another form of immigration relief that is similar to asylum.
 It involves showing that it is more likely than not that you would be persecuted in your home country.
 This is a higher standard to meet, and withholding does not offer the same benefits as asylum, such as getting a green card.
 In extreme situations, a foreign national may be able to get relief under the Convention Against Torture if they can show that it is more likely than not that the government in their home country would torture them, or that they would be tortured by some group from which the government cannot protect them.
 Benefits under CAT are similar to benefits based on withholding of removal.

 Many other foreign nationals pursue a form of immigration relief that is known as cancellation of removal.
-You can read more here about proving your eligibility for cancellation of removal, which requires showing that you have stayed in the U.S. for 10 years and that your removal would result in an exceptional hardship to a spouse, parent, or child who is a U.S. citizen or a green card holder.
+Cancellation of removal without a green card requires showing that you have stayed in the U.S. for 10 years and that your removal would result in an exceptional hardship to a spouse, parent, or child who is a U.S. citizen or a green card holder.
 Another type of cancellation of removal may be available under the Violence Against Women Act (VAWA) for people who have been subjected to domestic abuse, if they meet other requirements.

 Less Common Options

 You can explore the possibility of discretionary forms of relief if you are not eligible for any of the other options.
 One type of discretionary relief is known as prosecutorial discretion.
 This means that the government agrees to refrain from removing you, even though you are technically removable.
-It is rarely offered under the current administration of President Donald Trump and should be pursued only as a last resort.
+It is rarely offered and should be pursued only as a last resort.
 People who stay in the U.S. through prosecutorial discretion receive very limited benefits but may be able to work.
 You probably cannot get prosecutorial discretion if you have a criminal record.
-Read more here about prosecutorial discretion.

 Deferred action is another form of immigration relief.
 This simply means that the government will not currently take any action in your case.
-You will not be removed, but you also will not receive legal status in the U.S. Deferred action is best known through the Deferred Action for Childhood Arrivals (DACA) program, which has given rise to controversy in recent years.
-Read more here about DACA.
+You will not be removed, but you also will not receive legal status in the U.S. Deferred action is best known through the Deferred Action for Childhood Arrivals (DACA) program.